ruggeri/tech-notes/randos/bicycles/lubrication-and-cleaning.md

 - Isopropyl alcohol can also be used, but it appears to not be as strong a solvent.
 I think it is used in applications where it is desired not to leave any residue.
-  - BTW, rubbing alcohol is just 70% concentrate isopropyl alcohol.
+  - BTW, rubbing alcohol is just 70% concentrate isopropyl alcohol (in the US).
 Rubbing alcohol is diluted like this to make it easier/safer to use in the home.
   - Rubbing alcohol isn't always IPA.
 It can also be ethanol based.
   - In that case, the ethanol has been _denatured_.
-Denatured ethanol is also called _methylated spirits_.
+Denatured ethanol (so called in the US) is also called _methylated spirits_ (UK).
     Denatured just means that poison or bad tasting chemicals have been added so that the ethanol is not consumed.
 It is denatured for tax reasons usually.
+    - In the UK, rubbing alcohol is 95% methylated spirit.
   - The name methylated spirit implies that _methanol_ was added.
+    - Methanol has a boiling point close to ethanol so it is hard to remove.
+    - Though sometimes different bitterants are used.
+IPA can be used.
+      But the goal is always to make it undrinkable.
+    - Often methylated spirit is dyed so that people can see it is dangerous to consume.
+    - A common use is as a clean burning fuel.
   - Methanol ingestion can destroy the optic nerve.
   - In situations where ethanol is not available, denatured alcohol may be consumed.
 A technique during prohibition was to strain Sterno through cheesecloth (or sometimes a sock), and mix the methylated spirit with juice.
 This gives the name "sock wine" or "jungle juice" (from hobo jungle).
   - Ethanol (and denatured alcohol) is used as a solvent or as a fuel.
   - Note that sterno is a jellied denatured alcohol.
 It's used as a cooking fuel.